 China Unicom – and probably also the other companies – offer a pre-paid USB-SIM modem service so you can get internet wherever you are.
 Even if the price per MB is quite reasonable, it’s quite slow.

 If you live on campus, the university will provide its own network, which will be much cheaper than the “free” market offers.
 Normally works find except during the night when it becomes terribly slow.
 The reason is that during the night most of the students come back to the dorms and collapse the line by watching TV shows or playing video games.

 Do they provide a router with WiFi?

 Not always, it will depend on the provider and in the city where you live.
 Sometimes they only will provide you a modem and a dial-up connection (they have to give you also a user name and password), so if you want wi-fi you have to buy a router (100-200 Yuan) and then configure it with your user name and password.

-- When you open an internet line in China they will no close it until you say so.
+- When you open an internet line in China they will not close it until you say so.
 It doesn’t matter if you get a contract for one year, or you don’t pay.
 They are going to count the months you owe them and next time you want internet you must pay it (of course with the appropriate fine for the delay).

 - Normally, they will offer you prepaid mobile phone SIM cards associated with the plan.
 Do not accept it if you aren’t going to use them.
 If you don’t use them for a few months or you run out of credit, they will close your internet home connection until you recharge the SIM card.
-Get the internet back can take days and a thousand calls.
+Getting the internet back can take days and a thousand calls.

 - Even if we are talking about huge companies present all over the country, their offices work nearly independently.
-For some procedures like closing a line or change the name on the contract, you have to go to the office in charge of your area.
+For some procedures like closing a line or changing the name on the contract, you have to go to the office in charge of your area.
 Thus make sure to know where your office is.